sequelize/sequelize/docs/hooks.md

 If you want to emit hooks for each individual record, along with the bulk hooks you can pass `individualHooks: true` to the call.

+**WARNING**: if you use individual hooks, *all instances that are updated or destroyed will get loaded into memory* before your hooks are called.
+The number of instances Sequelize can handle with individual hooks is limited by available memory.

 ```js
 Model.destroy({ where: {accessLevel: 0}, individualHooks: true});
 // Will select all records that are about to be deleted and emit before- + after- Destroy on each instance